digitranslab/jumpstart/docs/versioned_docs/version-2.61.0/how-to/import-external-lib-js.md

 ## Creating a New App and RunJS Query

-- Create a new app from the ToolJet Dashboard.
+- Create a new app from the JumpStart Dashboard.
-- Once the app is ready, choose ToolJet's deafult **JavaScript** Data Source from the query panel.
+- Once the app is ready, choose JumpStart's deafult **JavaScript** Data Source from the query panel.

 <div style={{textAlign: 'center'}}>
  <img style={{ border:'0', marginBottom:'15px', borderRadius:'5px', boxShadow: '0px 1px 3px rgba(0, 0, 0, 0.2)' }} className="screenshot-full" src="/img/how-to/import-js/create-new-query-v2.png" alt="Create a new RunJS query" />